 Xiaohongshu, also known as RED, literally Little Red Book in Chinese, is a famous social media and e-commerce platform.
 It provides a trusted source of advice and recommendations for its community of fashion and beauty lovers.
 Xiaohongshu is very friendly to users who have”no clear purchase target”.
 Viewers don’t know what to buy, but they are willing and searching for fashion and beauty products.

 RED was just a UGC (User Generated Content) community before transforming into e-commerce.
 Users can share their shopping experience by uploading text and pictures.
-By July 2019, Xiaohongshu declares over 300 million registered users, with 70% of the users born after 1990s, 80% of the users are females, which are RED’s target customers.
+By July 2019, Xiaohongshu declares over 300 million registered users, with 70% of the users born after the 1990s, 80% of the users are females, which are RED’s target customers.

-Xiaohongshu is the king of app when it comes to beauty and fashion.
+Xiaohongshu is the king of the app when it comes to beauty and fashion.
 80%+ of its user’s bases are women.
 The vast majority of these women live in 1st and 2nd tiers cities and are active.
-They are looking for premium foreign cosmetic and this is exactly what little red book offers.
+They are looking for premium foreign cosmetics and this is exactly what little red book offers.

-VIP.com is ranked No.1 in China’s online discount market with 38.1% market share.
+VIP.com is ranked No.1 in China’s online discount market with a 38.1% market share.
 According to the company, it has more than 20,000 brands, serving over 300 million users across China, all of which more than 2,200 brands have developed exclusive online cooperation with VIP.com.

 Kaola is a cross-border shopping website – The biggest Chinese cross-border eCommerce, ahead of Tmall in this section.
 Sales categories include maternal and infant products, makeup, nutrition, health care, global cuisine, fashion goods, digital appliances, and so on.
 Koala has successfully solved the situation of unequal information between foreign merchants and Chinese consumers.
 Kaola’s success is due to its self-operated model, pricing advantages, efficient warehousing management, overseas logistics system, and babysitting services.
 Koala chooses commodities suitable for the Chinese market and guarantees the quality of products from the source.